-These plants are DEPARTMENT OF under continuous AGRICULTURE inspection by a EST. 38 USDA inspector.
+These plants are under continuous inspection by a USDA inspector.
 Other procedures are the same as for Equal-To plants, except that meat packages will be marked with a USDA inspection symbol and can be sold either within the state or across state lines.

-- USDA defines farm-raised game species as "non-amenable" to inspection.
+USDA defines farm-raised game species as "non-amenable" to inspection.
 USDA plants will offer inspected slaughter and processing of these animals, but it is a voluntary inspection that the farmer must pay for.
-The USDA mark of inspection for "non-amenable" species is a triangle rather than a circle. - Some USDA plants also offer custom-exempt processing.
+The USDA mark of inspection for "non-amenable" species is a triangle rather than a circle.

+Some USDA plants also offer custom-exempt processing.
 In that case, the animal need not be inspected by the USDA inspector assigned to that plant.
 Packages of meat will be marked "Not for Sale."

-Licensing
+Licensing & Inspection

-Usually licensing and inspection go together.
-In the case of product of the farm, you are excluded from the requirement to have a license -- BUT you may still need an inspection of your facilities.

-Product of the farm is excluded from licensing.
-If you raise the animals yourself on land that you control (through ownership or rental or lease agreement), and no off-farm ingredients are added
+As a meat producer, you are excluded from the requirement to have a license to sell the products of your farm.
+If you raise the meat animals yourself on land that you control (through ownership or rental or lease agreement), and you add no off-farm ingredients to it, you are not required to have a license in order to sell it.